JackHuyn/SWE_4103_Gr3/Backend/DbWrapper/README.md

 - group_id - This can either be created as a combination of the project ID and some incrementing integer or user defined, so long as the ID is unique.
 - student_ids - Should be an array of user IDs.
 These may not be predefined, however if they are, you may add them here.
 (Default is empty list)

-`addNGroups(project_id:str, n:int)` - Given a project and some integer, batch add N number of groups to a project.
+`addNGroups(project_id, n)` - Given a project ID and some integer, batch add N number of groups to a project.
 Returns True if successful.

 `addStudentToGroup(group_id, student_id)` - Given a group ID and a student ID, add a student to a group.
 Returns True if successful.